sagarknk/Graphical_Evidence/README.md

 3. Wishart and
 4. G-Wishart (including the case when precision matrix in banded)

 More detailed instructions are within the README.txt files of the respective directories.
-In order to reproduce results of Table 7, the required protein expression data is provided in the folder Protein_Data.
+In order to reproduce results of Table 7 and 8, the required protein expression data is provided in the folder Protein_Data.

 # References: